fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 		</ul>
 	</li>
 	<li>A workspace can only be configured to a single VCS repo, however, multiple workspaces can use the same repo.<a href="https://developer.hashicorp.com/terraform/cloud-docs/workspaces/creating">[1]</a></li>
-	<li><a href="https://learn.hashicorp.com/tutorials/terraform/cloud-migrate">Migration:</a> to migrate a backend is necessary to move the state file and configuration to a nre location.
+	<li><a href="https://learn.hashicorp.com/tutorials/terraform/cloud-migrate">Migration:</a> to migrate a backend is necessary to move the state file and configuration to a new location.
 The backend can be migrate even if exists managed resources whithout de-provisioning anything</li>
 	<li>The default local backend stores the state file on the local filesystem of the machine where Terraform is being run.
 It uses system APIs to lock the state file and performs all operations locally.</li>
 	<li>Alternatives available to provide the remaining values to Terraform to initialize and communicate with the remote backend: use the -backend-config=PATH flag to specify a separate config file enables users to store sensitive information in a dedicated file that can be securely managed; directly querying HashiCorp Vault for the secrets; interactively on the command line</li>
 	<li>Commands: <a href="https://developer.hashicorp.com/terraform/cli/commands/workspace/select">[1]</a><a href="https://developer.hashicorp.com/terraform/cli/commands/workspace/new">[2]</a>